gwendal-jouneaux/gwendal-jouneaux.github.io/_pages/about.md

 ---

 # About me
-I am a computer science student in Rennes.
-I am part of two master degree, one in computer science engineering at Rennes' engineering school (ESIR) and the second is the research master in computer science of University of Rennes 1.
+I am a future computer science PhD student in Rennes.
+I have two master degree, one in computer science engineering at Rennes' engineering school (ESIR) and a research master in computer science of University of Rennes 1.

 ## Topics of interest
  - Software Language Engineering